-138 Unsupervised Disentanglement has become the research focus because it does not require the access to the factors 139 140 of variation.
-The pioneering work of InfoGAN [10], an 141 information-theoretic extension to the Generative Adversarial Network framework [18], learns disentangled repre-142 143 sentations by maximizing the mutual information between 144 the observations and a subset of latents.
-Considering its 145 training instability and reduced diversity, the Variational 146 Autoencoder (VAE)-based methods [19, 9, 29, 34, 26] are proposed for better performance and reconstruction qual-147 148 ity by enforcing a factorized aggregated posterior on the la-149 tent space.
-However, these models are built on the assumption that the observations are independent and identically 150 151 distributed in the datasets, thus successfully disentangled 152 models may not be identified without any supervision [33].
-153 Some task-specific unsupervised approaches disentangle two or more factors and achieve impressive results, such as 154 155 image-to-image translation [20, 31, 42] and motion retar-156 geting [47, 55].
-These methods do learn disentangled representations, relying on specific categories [51, 46, 35, 55], 157 clearly defined domains [20, 31, 42], or well-structured 158 datasets with certain categories [48, 32].
-In contrast, our 159 160 method proposes a general framework, adapting to various 161 tasks, domains, modalities and factor numbers.
+Unsupervised Disentanglement has become the research focus because it does not require the access to the factors of variation.
+The pioneering work of InfoGAN [10], an information-theoretic extension to the Generative Adversarial Network framework [19], learns disentangled representations by maximizing the mutual information between the observations and a subset of latents.
+Considering its training instability and reduced diversity, the Variational Autoencoder (VAE)-based methods [20, 9, 30, 35, 27] are proposed for better performance and reconstruction quality by enforcing a factorized aggregated posterior on the latent space.
+However, these models are built on the assumption that the observations are independent and identically distributed in the datasets, thus successfully disentangled models may not be identified without any supervision [34].
+Some task-specific unsupervised approaches disentangle two or more factors and achieve impressive results, such as image-to-image translation [21, 32, 43] and motion retargeting [49, 59].
+These methods do learn disentangled representations, relying on specific categories [53, 48, 36, 59], clearly defined domains [21, 32, 43], or well-structured datasets with certain categories [50, 33].
+In contrast, our method proposes a general framework, adapting to various tasks, domains, modalities and factor numbers.

 Supervised Disentanglement requires strong supervision on specific factors of the data.
-These methods train a subset of the representations to match the known labels using supervised learning [43].
-With observed class labels only available for partial data, [21] and [39] propose semisupervised VAE methods that learn disentangled representation.
+These methods train a subset of the representations to match the known labels using supervised learning [44, 57].
+With observed class labels only available for partial data, [22] and [40] propose semisupervised VAE methods that learn disentangled representation.
 These supervised methods require large amounts of supervised data that would be expensive to acquire in practice.
-Although some methods can use synthetic data or data priors to provide full supervision [1, 14, 50], they are limited to processing domain-specific data such as human faces/bodies/hairstyles.
+Although some methods can use synthetic data or data priors to provide full supervision [1, 14, 52], they are limited to processing domain-specific data such as human faces/bodies/hairstyles.
 Comparing to most supervised methods that only apply to specific tasks, what we propose is a general approach that applies to various applications.

 Weakly-Supervised Disentanglement has been recently studied to build robust disentangled representations without requiring large amounts of data.
 Such weak supervision is provided as either known relations between the factors in different samples or ground truth labels of a subset of factors.
-To avoid explicitly labeling, some methods consider guiding disentanglement by matching pairs of data that share the same underlying factor [44, 28, 21, 4, 8].
-By observing a subset of the ground truth factors, some methods perform distribution matching over data and observed factors and supervision is leveraged in style-content disentanglement with available labels for style only [27, 54, 25, 16].
-Some of these methods may achieve state-of-theart performance on certain class-content disentanglement tasks [8, 16], but they cannot ensure factor-aware latent representations for manipulating individual factors.
+To avoid explicitly labeling, some methods consider guiding disentanglement by matching pairs of data that share the same underlying factor [45, 29, 22, 4, 8].
+By observing a subset of the ground truth factors, some methods perform distribution matching over data and observed factors and supervision is leveraged in style-content disentanglement with available labels for style only [28, 58, 26, 17].
+Some of these methods may achieve state-of-theart performance on certain class-content disentanglement tasks [8, 17], but they cannot ensure factor-aware latent representations for manipulating individual factors.
+The similar idea of a unified representation of labeled/unlabeled factors has emerged [16].
+But we present a general disentanglement learning framework, which benefits various tasks.